Introduction

 1. Make sure that the ignition is always switched on so that the steering wheel is not locked and the turn signals and windscreen wipers can be operated if necessary.
 The brake booster and power steering only work when the engine is running.
 Otherwise, the brake pedal needs to be pressed much harder and more force is required to steer.

 2. Make sure the vehicle key is always in the vehicle during the towing process ⇒ Introduction.
+Without the key, the steering lock, electrical systems, or gear selection may not function as required.

-3. For vehicles with an automatic gearbox: Select gear N.
+3. For vehicles with an automatic gearbox: Select gear N. Do not attempt towing if position N cannot be selected or confirmed.

 NOTICE